First Look Review: The Mercedes EQS is futuristic, luxurious & serene!

 Introduced in April 2021, the Mercedes EQS aims to be the S-Class of the electric world.
 Featuring an extremely aerodynamic design, many innovative and best-in-class comfort and convenience features, and brilliant chassis systems, it’s one of the most refined proper luxury EVs on the market.
-Recently, I saw a Mercedes EQS 580 4MATIC on display and spent some time exploring its design and many of its key features in detail.
+Recently, I saw a Mercedes EQS 580 4MATIC on display and spent time exploring its design and many of its key features in detail.
 Here are my observations of the German-built flagship electric sedan:

 Design